 1. Save hundreds with Home Depot tool rental.

 You gotta take advantage of Home Depot tool rental if you need anything from power tools to heavy lifting equipment but don’t want to overpay.

 I just checked out a rental on a Milwaukee cordless saw for $67 a day that would run $599 for a full purchase.
 A savings of 88% is nothing to scoff at.

-2. Buy paint on holiday weekends during The Home Depot Memorial Day and Labor Day sales.
+2. Buy paint on holiday weekends or during The Home Depot Memorial Day sale.

 Wait — don’t start painting that DIY project just yet!

-Wait for the biggest paint discounts at Home Depot, which usually happen during any three-day weekends like The Home Depot Memorial Day, Presidents’ Day, 4th of July, and Labor Day sales.
+Wait for the biggest paint discounts at Home Depot, which usually happen during any three-day weekends like The Home Depot Memorial Day, Presidents’ Day, 4th of July, and Labor Day sales (nothing for Labor Day 2021 though, so it varies).
 Plan ahead to save around $5 per gallon!